 - The Unintelligible: They speak with nothing but barks and growls.
 Fortunately, this doesn't pose a problem for conversations.

 A general during the Clone Wars, Tarfful helped command the defense of his homeworld, along with assisting any allies in nearby sectors.
+After the rise of the Empire, he would go on to lead the Wookiee resistance from the Shadowlands.

 - The Cavalry/Gunship Rescue: After picking up Chewbacca's distress signal from Wasskah, Tarfful and several of his warriors arrive and rescue him and the captured Jedi younglings from the Trandoshans.